Availity/availity-react/docusaurus/docs/components/table/tableControls.md

 This identifies the color variant to use for the dropdown buttons.
 For what variants are available, refer to Reactstrap.
 #### `onSort?: (sortBy: TableSort) => void`

 Event handler that is called when data is sorted.
-This passes in current sort configuration for the table.
+This passes in the current sort configuration for the table.

 ## Adding Additional Components